bazgab/artux/README.md

 ## Using Artux

-The program is very straight-forward, to begin tracking, just simply type:
+To begin tracking, just type this command in the directory where the module is located:
 ```
 >>> poetry run artux
 ```